-- Ongoing, structured, grade-level collaboration which focuses on relevant and current data provides the foundation of our ongoing school improvement efforts. - Teachers have received many hours of professional development on the most current best-practices in ELA and math such as backward planning, integration of technology, and how to use the gradual

-• Teachers use EL strategies to support integrated ELD throughout the content areas and their is a designated ELD block to target specific proficiency levels for English Learners.
+- Ongoing, structured, grade-level collaboration which focuses on relevant and current data provides the foundation of our ongoing school improvement efforts. - Teachers have received many hours of professional development on the most current best-practices in ELA and math such as backward planning, integration of technology, and how to use the gradual release of responsibility models as well as small group instruction. - Teachers use EL strategies to support integrated ELD throughout the content areas and their is a designated ELD block to target specific proficiency levels for English Learners.